-If you are arrested for OVI, DUI or DWI in Ohio, you most likely are facing an Administrative License Suspension.
-This is an immediate suspension of your driver’s license on the spot by the arresting officer that results from either testing over the legal limit for alcohol or drugs, or having been marked as a refusal by the officer.
+If you are arrested for OVI, DUI, or DWI in Ohio, you most likely are facing an Administrative License Suspension.
+This is an immediate suspension of your driver’s license, on the spot, by the arresting officer.
+It results from either testing over the legal limit for alcohol or drugs or having been marked as a refusal by the officer.

 For information on obtaining driving privileges in Portage and Summit County courts, see the website of the court where your case is being handled.

 The ohiocrimelawyer.com website is designed for general information only.
 Any information on this site is not to be construed as formal legal advice from a criminal defense lawyer, a DUI lawyer, a family law lawyer or estate planning, wills, trusts, and probate lawyer, nor the formation of a lawyer/client relationship.
 Persons accessing this site are encouraged to seek personal advice regarding their individual legal issues.